inmhallur/reading-list/README.md

 - https://www.goodreads.com/book/show/32708206-algorithms-to-live-by
 - http://a.co/c5VxFGo (The Medici Effect: What Elephants and Epidemics can teach us about innovation)
 - http://a.co/4iM98al (The Power of Habit: Why We Do What We Do in Life and Business [Charles Duhigg])
+- http://a.co/cQ41Ze1 (Developer Hegemony: the future of Labor)

 ## Resource Mining (may be time consuming)